 Interval: This Interval value determines the time in between emails you will receive for motion detection alerts.
 (Longer intervals will make it so that you do not get spammed emails constantly.)

 1.)
-Click the account avatar/icon picture located in the upper right of the window.
+In Gmail, click the account avatar/icon picture located in the upper right of the window.

 2.)
-Now click the blue button that says "My Account".
+Now click the blue button that says "Manage Your Google Account"

-Once on the account setting page please click "Sign-in and Security".
+Once on the account setting page please click "Security"

 If the email test is successful, you will then just need to enable email notifications to be sent upon motion detection.
 Navigate to “Event” on the left side, then select “Video Detection”.
 On this screen, ensure “Send Email” is checked along with “Snapshot” and click Save.